 Katja van den Enden is an experimental, abstract artist living and working just outside of Toronto, Canada.
-Her practice ranges from mixed media work and painting to sculpture.
+Her practice ranges from mixed media paintings to sculpture.
 She has exhibited her work in public and private galleries since 2000.
 Among these galleries are the Gardiner Museum shop, Latcham Art Centre, Quest Gallery, the Art Gallery of Mississauga, Gallery 1313, Orillia Museum of Art and History, Aurora Cultural Centre, Latcham Art Gallery, the McKay Art Centre, Propeller Gallery, John B. Aird Gallery and the Art Gallery of Mississauga.
 Her work has been part of the Toronto Artist Project since 2013.

 Van den Enden is a two time finalist of the TD Wealth Art Prize (2018/2019) and a multiple grant recipient of the Ontario Art Council (2016/ 2017/2018/2020).

 2005 Orillia Museum of Art and History People's Choice Award

 2019 Art Gallery of Mississauga Annual Juried Show 2nd Prize

 2019 Latcham Art Gallery Annual Juried Show Award

 My curiosity centres on the effervescence of human interaction beyond verbal communication.
 I have explored this in paintings and sculptural works, through the use of processes that resemble those found in nature.
 Through the fusion of materials, process and concepts, I search for a visual vocabulary that expresses the intangible nature of psychology and memory.